This post may contain affiliate sales links. Please see my full disclosure policy for details

-These chewy, Soft Molasses Cookies are just perfect!
-They are slightly crispy on the edges, chewy in the middle with a kick of ginger flavor and rolled in sugar for a sweet finish.
-These are the perfect Christmas Cookies to share with you family and friends.
+These chewy, Soft Molasses Cookies are the perfect Christmas cookie.
+They’re slightly crispy on the edges, chewy in the middle, and rolled in sugar for a sweet finish.

 Christmas cookie season is the best!
-I absolutely I love packaging them up all cute and sending them to my family and friends.
-Is there anything better than getting a box of homemade cookies in the mail?
-I think not my friend.This year I am making Soft and Chewy Molasses Cookies and these are just perfect!
-These will make your kitchen smell like a dream.
+I just love packaging a bunch of different kinds up all cute and sending them to family and friends.
+I mean, is there anything better than getting a box of homemade cookies in the mail?
+I think not.

-These cookies most resemble my favorite snickerdoodle cookie recipe which just gets the best reviews.
+These cookies resemble my favorite snickerdoodle cookies, which gets the best reviews.
 See all those cracks and crevasses?
-That’s how you KNOW it’s going to be good.
+That’s how you know it’s going to be good.
 Plus the edges have just the right amount of crispiness while the centers stay nice and soft.

-- Granulated sugar and light brown sugar: brown sugar compliments the molasses flavor and helps keep these extra chewy
+- Sugar – we’re using both granulated sugar and light brown sugar.
+The brown sugar compliments the molasses flavor and keeps the cookies extra chewy.

 - Egg